MicrosoftDocs/power-platform/power-platform/solution-templates/hr/onboarding-buddy/overview.md

 The *Onboarding Buddy* solution is composed of two apps, three tables, two security roles, four Power Automate flows, and four connections references for an admin to configure.

 - **One canvas app**: The *Onboarding Buddy* app is designed for the employees, managers, and onboarders to use.
-- **One model-driven app**: *Onboarding Buddy Admin* app allows Power Platform and program administrators to configure the program and view the status of all onboarders and buddies.
+- **One model-driven app**: *Onboarding Buddy Admin* app allows Power Platform and program administrators to configure the program and view the status of all Onboarders and Buddies.
 In addition, with the required security role, administrators can also localize application strings.
 - **Three tables**:
-  - Buddy List: Stores information and status about *buddies*.
+  - Buddy List - Stores information and status about Buddies.
-  - Onboarders: Stores information and status about people onboarding to the organization.
+  - Onboarders - Stores information and status about people onboarding to the organization.
-  - Configuration: Stores program settings.
+  - Configuration - Stores program settings.
 - **Two security roles**:
   - Onboarding Buddy - administrator
   - Onboarding Buddy - user
 - **Four Power Automate flows**:
-  - Buddy Onboarder Emails: This is the workhorse flow that manages state transitions and sends the appropriate emails.
+  - Buddy Onboarder Emails - This flow is the workhorse that manages state transitions and sends the appropriate emails.
 Edit this flow to customize your email content.
-  - New Onboarders Sync: This grabs all the new employee records in the last week and creates a record in the Onboarders table if it doesn't exist already.
+  - New Onboarders Sync - This flow grabs all the new employee records in the last week and creates a record in the Onboarders table if it doesn't exist already.
-  - Set Default fields in Onboarding table: When an onboarder is matched to a buddy, this flow uses the configuration information to update the fields related to the length of the buddy program and when emails should be sent.
+  - Set Default fields in Onboarding table - When an Onboarder is matched to a Buddy, this flow uses the configuration information to update the fields related to the length of the buddy program and when emails should be sent.
-  - Update Onboarders on update of Configurations record: When the program configuration is changed, this will update the program-driven columns on the Onboarders table with new values based on the configuration update.
+  - Update Onboarders on update of Configurations record - When the program configuration is changed, this flow updates the program-driven columns on the Onboarders table with new values based on the configuration update.
 - **Four connection references**:
   - Onboarding Buddy app - Dataverse: Connection reference to Dataverse
   - Onboarding Buddy app - Office 365 Users: Connection reference to Office 365